huggingface/transformers/docs/source/en/perf_infer_gpu_one.md

 # Use it for training or inference
 ```

 According to the official documentation, `torch.nn.functional.scaled_dot_product_attention` can also call [Flash-Attention](https://arxiv.org/abs/2205.14135) kernels under the hood.
-If you want to force the usage of Flash Attention, you can use the [`torch.backends.cuda.sdp_kernel(enable_flash=True)`](https://pytorch.org/docs/master/backends.html#torch.backends.cuda.sdp_kernel) as below:
+If you want to force the usage of Flash Attention or check that Flash Attention is available in your setting (hardware, problem size), you can use the [`torch.backends.cuda.sdp_kernel(enable_flash=True)`](https://pytorch.org/docs/master/backends.html#torch.backends.cuda.sdp_kernel) as below:

 ```python